AI & Data Quality · Production ML · Annotation QA

 • Continuous drift monitoring comparing historical and current label distributions

-• Controlled retraining triggers — only after governance review, never reactively
+• Controlled retraining triggers — only after governance review sign-off, never reactively

 Why Annotation Drift Happens — The Five Root Causes

-Annotation drift is not a single event.
-It is a gradual process driven by five compounding mechanisms, each of which is preventable with proper governance.
+Annotation drift — also called label drift — is not a single event.
+It is a gradual process driven by five compounding mechanisms, each preventable with proper governance.
+Understanding them is the first step to stopping them.

 3–5%